Globak143/Globak143/README.md

 I have keen interest in Cloud Computing.

 - [x] I started my Cloud learning journey with Google Cloud Platform.
 You can follow my journey on [Twitter](https://twitter.com/glo_bak/).
-- [x] Later i joined Azubi Africa where i learnend AWS and earned my AWS Cloud Practitioner Certificate.
+- [x] Later i joined Azubi Africa where i learned AWS and earned AWS Cloud Practitioner Certificate.
 You can follow my journey on [linkedin](https://www.linkedin.com/in/gloriaboakye/).
+- [ ] I am currently learning towards AWS Solution Architect

 I am interested in Software Engineering, Web Development and looking forward to collaborate on Open Source Projects, Volunteering and Training in STEM.